Evan Mobley Player Props: Cavaliers vs. Heat

 Evan Mobley Insights vs. the Heat

-- Mobley is responsible for attempting 13.7% of his team's field goal attempts this season with 12.0 per game.
+- This season, Evan Mobley has made 6.6 field goals per game, which adds up to 15.4% of his team's total makes.

-- Mobley's Cavaliers average 98.8 possessions per game, which ranks 21st among NBA teams, while the Heat are one of the league's slowest with 99.5 possessions per contest.
+- Mobley's opponents, the Heat, have one of the NBA's slowest tempos with 99.4 possessions per game, while his Cavaliers rank 21st in possessions per game with 98.8.

-- The Heat allow 109.1 points per contest, second-ranked in the NBA.
+- The Heat are the second-best defensive team in the NBA, conceding 109.1 points per game.

-- Allowing 42.2 rebounds per game, the Heat are the eighth-ranked squad in the NBA.
+- The Heat are the seventh-ranked squad in the league, allowing 42 rebounds per game.

-- Allowing 25 assists per contest, the Heat are the 12th-ranked squad in the NBA.
+- The Heat are the 12th-ranked team in the NBA, giving up 25 assists per game.

+- Looking at 3-pointers, the Heat are ranked 26th in the NBA, giving up 13 makes per game.

 Evan Mobley vs. the Heat